RobinTail/express-zod-api/README.md

       method: "POST", // default: GET
       body: {}, // incoming data as if after parsing (JSON) },
+    // fnMethod — for testing frameworks other than jest or vitest
     // responseProps, configProps, loggerProps
   });
   expect(loggerMock.error).toHaveBeenCalledTimes(0);